JanMiao/TEvarSim/README.md

 - `CHR` : Chromosome used to simulate pTE

 **Optional arguments:**
+- `DELlen` : A minimum length of known TE deletions to be considered for simulating pTE deletions (default: 100 bp)
+- `nMIN` : A minimum number of TE deletions for each TE super family to be simulated (default: 0)
+- `nSV` : Number of background structural variants to simulate (default: 0)
 - `outprefix` : Output prefix for BED file (default: TEpan)
 - `nTE` : Number of pTE insertions (default: all TEs)
 - `minLen` : Minimum length of structural variants to consider (default: 250)